Qinyuan72/Python27_Leap_test/README.md

 # Conclusion

-The project investigated non-contact Human-Computer Interaction based on Leap motion controller.
-The leap motion platform provides the environment for acculturating of hand movement, the Arduino and python code carried the link of performing the experiment.
-A few prototypes to control the Lab equipment based on non-contact approaches was developed.
+The project delved into the realm of non-contact Human-Computer Interaction, leveraging the capabilities of the Leap Motion controller.
+This innovative platform facilitated the tracking of hand movements, while Arduino and Python code formed the backbone of our experimental setup.
+Throughout the project, we developed several prototypes aimed at controlling laboratory equipment through non-contact methods.

-The prototype demonstrated that it is possible for using Leap motion controller for a non-contact Human-Computer Interaction laboratory system.
+Our prototypes not only showcased the potential but also the feasibility of utilizing the Leap Motion controller in a Human-Computer Interaction laboratory system.
+This research opens up exciting possibilities for a hands-free and intuitive approach to interfacing with computer systems, promising a future where technology seamlessly integrates with human gestures.